 The LTD team positions start on June 8th.
 All applicants must be at least 18 years of age.
 Applicants must be actively pursuing Christ in all aspects of their life.
 They will assist in the overseeing of the Leadership Training and Discipleship program as well as mentoring and equipping LTDs.

 - LTD Out Trip Leader (& Level Leader)

 - LTD Level Leaders

 The LTD team positions are the most sought after positions at the camp.
 Applicants will be prayerfully selected but there are very few spots.
 Make sure that if you do apply for this position that you also fill out all three of your position choices.

 Facilitator positions are those positions that don’t necessarily fall under a certain core leader and are also not considered core team positions.
-Those hired to be facilitators answer directly to the program manager.
+Those hired to be facilitators answer directly to the Facilitator Team Coordinator.
 Applicants must be actively pursuing Christ in all aspects of their life.
 They must be organized, self-motivated, tech savvy, and work well with others.

 Oversee all aspects of worship oriented activities.
 Plan and direct chapel sessions.
 Mentor and equip members of the worship team.
 Be ready to take on other challenges such as tuck, sound setup.

 Oversee all aspects of film and video at the camp.
 Put together a professional week-end camp video and create other special projects for camp promotion and marketing.
 Must be creative, flexible, have a strong independent work ethic and must be willing to take on other challenges.